 - Hormone production during pregnancy makes joints less stable (to allow the pelvis to spread as the baby grows)

 - Typical weight gain of 25-35 pounds during pregnancy, with the majority or extra weight distributed around the abdomen

 - Increase in postural strain as the body compensates for changes in the pregnant woman's center of gravity

-Although it may seem enticing to rest when experiencing pain and not undertake an exercise routine, gentle stretching and movement will often decrease muscle spasm and restore improved spinal function, resulting in decreased pain (1).
+Although it may seem enticing to rest when experiencing pain and not undertake an exercise routine, gentle stretching and movement will often decrease muscle spasm and restore improved spinal function, resulting in decreased pain.
+1 Silva, A. Preventing and Managing Back Pain During Pregnancy.
+Expect Fitness.
+2004.
 Exercise also boosts energy levels and contributes to an easier labor, delivery and post partum recovery.
-The components of a balanced exercise program during pregnancy include cardiovascular, strength and flexibility training.
+The components of a balanced exercise program during pregnancy include cardiovascular, strength, and flexibility training.